Meet the Visionary Minds Shaping Our Future Direction

 Paul Noel

-Aqeela Sherrills, Co-Founder, Community Based Public Safety Collective
+Aqeela Sherrills, Co-Founder, Community-Based Public Safety (CBPS) Collective

 Aqeela Sherrills

-John Paul Smith, Executive Assistant and Chief of Staff, AFL-CIO
+John Paul Smith, Executive Assistant to the Secretary-Treasurer, AFL-CIO

 John Paul Smith